giandalia1/llama/README.md

 ### Access to Hugging Face

 We are also providing downloads on [Hugging Face](https://huggingface.co/meta-llama).
-You can request access to the models by acknowledging the license and filling the form in the model card of a repo.
+You can request access to the models by acknowledging the license and filling in the form in the model card of a repo.
 After doing so, you should get access to all the Llama models of a version (Code Llama, Llama 2, or Llama Guard) within 1 hour.

 ## Quick Start